freeall/dependency-hunter/README.md

 `npm install dependency-hunter -g`

-The first time you run it, the application will ask for github user/pass (will be stored in ~/.dependency-hunter/config.json).
+The first time you run it, the application will ask for github user/pass.
+Supports two-factor authentication if you have it.

 ## Usage